bwbohl/guidelines/_guidelines-v4/02-shared/01-sharedstructuralelements/02-sharedmusicelement.md

 {% include desc elem="group" %}
 {% include desc elem="back" %}

-Critical editions and collections of works often contain extensive text, such as a title page, table of contents, an introductory essay, commentary, biographical sketch, index, etc. These textual items may appear in either the front or back elements.
-The front and back elements, available only when the MEI.text module is activated, are described more fully in chapter {% include link id="text" %}.
+Critical editions and collections of works often contain extensive text, such as a title page, table of contents, an introductory essay, commentary, biographical sketch, index, etc. These textual items may appear in either the {% include link elem="front" %} or {% include link elem="back" %} elements.
+These elements become available only when the MEI.text module is activated, and are being described more fully in chapter {% include link id="text" %}.

 The overall structure of a single musical text is: